couchbaselabs/couchbase-spring-cache/README.md

-# couchbase-spring-cache 2.0.0
+# couchbase-spring-cache 2.1.0
 An implementation for Spring Cache based on Couchbase Java SDK 2.x

 Suitable to work with Spring Data Couchbase 2.0.x and above, as the two projects can share the same backing SDK `Cluster` and `Bucket`s.
-This is especially awesome for Spring Boot apps (both Spring Data Couchbase and Couchbase Spring Cache are included in Spring Boot 1.4.0).
+This is especially awesome for Spring Boot apps (both Spring Data Couchbase and Couchbase Spring Cache are included in Spring Boot 1.4.0 and up).

 ## Usage
 Instantiate a `CouchbaseCacheManager` using `CacheBuilder` to either create several caches sharing the same template or a map of builders to individually customize several preloaded caches.